smnadim21/bdapps/README.md

          if(!flag)// this line checks if the content is locked or not
                 // your content is locked here
         {
-            BdApps.showDialog(this, MainActivity.this);// BdApps shows dialogue for charging!  [  pass Activity.this/ getActivity() / (Activity) context inside  as first parameter and Activity.this/Fragement.this as Second parameter in BdApps.showDialog() method! ]
+            BdApps.showDialog(this, MainActivity.this); // BdApps shows dialogue for charging! via SMS [  pass Activity.this/ getActivity() / (Activity) context inside  as first parameter and Activity.this/Fragement.this as Second parameter in BdApps.showDialog() method! ]

+            or

+            BdApps.showDialogUSSD(this, MainActivity.this); // BdApps shows dialogue for charging! via USSD DIAL [  pass Activity.this/ getActivity() / (Activity) context inside  as first parameter and Activity.this/Fragement.this as Second parameter in BdApps.showDialog() method! ]

            } else {
                 //Your content is unlocked here!